sams-tom/Multimodal-AUV/README.md

 ```

-4. **Prepare Data Folders**
+4. **Prepare Data Folders**:

    Your project requires specific data structures for input and output.
 If you run the examples below this will be structored correctly.
 Please organize your data as follows, and update the paths in your config.yaml file accordingly.

 Recommended Folder Structure:
 ```